Santiago Legarre

-Santiago Legarre (born May 24, 1968 in Buenos Aires, Argentina) is an Argentine intellectual and a professor of law at Pontifical Catholic University of Argentina.
+Santiago Legarre (born May 24, 1968 in Buenos Aires, Argentina) is an Argentine attorney and a professor of law at Pontifical Catholic University of Argentina.

+Biography

 Legarre received his law degree in 1992 and subsequently earned a Master of Studies in legal research from Oxford University and a PhD from Universidad de Buenos Aires.
 While at Oxford he wrote a dissertation titled "The Historical Background of the Police Power", published in 2007 by the University of Pennsylvania Journal of Constitutional Law.